adpextwindong/liberation/adt_example/SeeingTheRoundPegsAndTheSquareHoles.md

                     nullTerminated   :: Bool                -- -z --zero-terminated
                 }
 ```
+TODO REWRITE THIS SECTION TO DISAMBIGUATE
+TODO spellcheck
+TODO reorder the UniqOpts presentation in the example

 SeperationHandling in the AllRepeated data constructor show cases a missing pain point in Haskell that hand written C would deal with.
 If I were to add more seperation handling modes to the SeperationHandling type I do it right there.
 Then for any functions handling SeperationHandling directly the non-exhaustive pattern match warning can indicate if I haven't handled it.
 Also notice how its all nested inside the UniqOpts datatype.